1Now all the tax collectors and sinners kept drawing near to him to hear him.

 19I am no longer worthy to be called your son.
 Make me as one of your hired servants.”’

 20And he got up and went to his father.
-But while he was still a long way off, his father saw him, and was moved with compassion, and ran and fell on his neck, and kissed him.
+But while he was still a long way off, his father saw him and was moved with compassion, and he ran and fell on his neck, and kissed him.

 21And the son said to him, ‘Father, I have sinned against heaven and in your sight.
 I am no longer worthy to be called your son.’

-22But the father said to his servants, ‘Quickly, bring out a robe—the best one—and put it on him, and put a ring on his hand, and sandals on his feet,
+22But the father said to his servants, ‘Quickly, bring out a long cloak—the best one—and put it on him, and put a ring on his hand, and sandals on his feet,

 23and bring the fatted calf and kill it, and let’s eat and celebrate,

 24for this, my son, was dead, and is alive again.
 He was lost, and is found.’
 And they began to celebrate.